metahris/pytest-verify/README.rst

             "score": 42
         }

-This ignores specific JSON fields such as timestamps or dynamic IDs when comparing snapshots.
+This example ignores specific JSON fields (like timestamps or IDs) during comparison.

 ---